 You can visit the office between 9am and 5pm most days, but it is best to phone first and arrange an appointment in case we are out on other appointments.

-Individual Advocacy is government funded and is offered without cost to people with disability.
-Please contact our office if you, or someone you know, is in need of advocacy!
+Individual Advocacy is government funded and is available without cost to people with disability.